 Finally, for those in search of the ultimate luxurious stay, consider booking into the elegant 5* The St. Regis Venice for a quintessential 5-star experience when staying in stunning Venice!
-This hotel boasts glorious views out over the Grand Canal, the perfect spot to sit back and enjoy a traditional Italian cocktail or drink!

 If you’re planning to overnight in Verona, then these hotels may be a good choice to consider.

 The Corte Ristori B&B is a wonderful budget choice situated in the historical centre of Verona.

 Want to stay over in Verona in the lap of luxury?
 Then look no further than the sophisticated 5* NH Collection Palazzo Verona for an unforgettable stay.